arnavkohli/vaccine-availability-telegram-notifier/README.md

 </p>

 <p align="center">
-    With the initiation of the COVID vaccination drive across India for all individuals above the age of 18, I wrote a telegram bot which alerts the user regarding open slots in the vicinity, via Telegram.
+    With the initiation of the COVID vaccination drive across India for all individuals above the age of 18, I wrote a telegram bot which alerts the user regarding open slots in the vicinity!
  </p>

  <p align="center">